Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### Using Prebuilt Models
 Extract fields from select document types such as receipts, invoices, business cards, and identity documents using prebuilt models provided by the Form Recognizer service.

-For example, to extract fields from a sales receipt, use the prebuilt receipt model provided by passing `model_id="prebuilt-receipt"` into the `begin_analyze_documents` method:
+For example, to extract fields from a sales receipt, use the prebuilt receipt model provided by passing `model="prebuilt-receipt"` into the `begin_analyze_documents` method:

 ```python
 from azure.ai.formrecognizer import DocumentAnalysisClient